 Scaling

-Scaling is an advanced framework designed to optimize the functionality and efficiency of FTSOv2.
+Scaling is an advanced framework designed to complement FTSOv2's block-latency feeds by providing robust commit-reveal anchored prices every 90 seconds.
 It operates through data providers who submit feed estimates weighted by their stake in the network.
 These estimates are processed using a weighted median algorithm to determine consensus feed values.
 Scaling offers several enhancements:

 -

-Supports up to 1000 data feeds across various asset classes, including equities, commodities, and cryptocurrencies, and offers access to 2 weeks of historical data.
+Broad coverage: Up to 1000 data feeds across equities, commodities, and crypto, with 2 weeks of historical data.

 -